caleb-kahan/BallRevamped4/README.md

           electricity looking thingie.</li>
           <li>Stick- You could turn off the ForceField by going through the stick
           back and forth multiple times.
 It has directional arrows indicating which way to cross the stick</li>
           <li>Portal- 1st exception to the rule.
-You beat me the level if the ball touches the portal.</li>
+You beat the level if the ball touches the portal.</li>
           <li>Fuse- 2nd exception to the rule.
 If the ball touches the detonator, in a few seconds, the wood the fuse is attached to will blow up.</li>
           <li>Dot - The visual indicators of the progress of the fuse</li>
           <li>Lense- Always kills you.
 However, a well-placed laser from the LaserBall will destroy the lense</li>